The global shift toward electrification is reshaping industries, with batteries at the core of this transformation.

 Form factor evolution:

-Prismatic cells lead due to durability, space efficiency, and long cycle life, widely used in EVs and grid storage.
+Prismatic cells are widely used in EVs and grid storage due to their durability, space efficiency, and long cycle life.

 Pouch cells are gaining momentum in consumer electronics and mobility solutions for their lightweight and flexible design.